shwinshaker/starter-academic/content/authors/admin/_index.md

 <!-- \- *Curiosity and Enthusiasm* \- -->

 <!-- # Welcome to Chengyu Dong's homepage! -->
 I am a PhD student in Computer Science at UCSD.
-I am interested in efficient and robust machine learning, as well as their applications to natural language processing.
-My vision is to build efficient and robust learning systems *in a principled way*.
+I am interested in the principles of efficient and robust machine learning, as well as principle-guided efficient and robust learning algorithms in realistic applications.
+<! -- My vision is to build efficient and robust learning systems *in a principled way*. -->
 <!-- I want to do things that are not those will be done by someone else next month if I didn’t do it. -->

 <!-- My expectation on my research (If cannot achieve them both)